 At Lower Force I chilled out and sat on rocks by the waterside while taking in the moment.
 The sun was out, it was a lovely spring day and the sun made the water glimmer brightly.
 It was a delightful time.
 Visitors of all ages were doing the same, just taking in a special day in a special place.
 Who could blame us, they and I were in no hurry to go.
 I must have sat for half an hour watching the stirrings of children playing, parents observing and the mature strolling along the riverside.
 Eventually I made my move and took my leave of the riverside to regain the path on the edge of the woodland which led me to a tuning off the path down a stepped path to an observation point for a view of Middle Force.
 Less accessible than open and easy Lower Force the centre falls retain a mysterious identity as no one can get really close.
-I looked at Middle force for some time from the observation area while taking my turn as others did to get the best position for a photograph.
+I looked at Middle Force for some time from the observation area while taking my turn as others did to get the best position for a photograph.
 That accomplished I took my leave and headed back up the steps to the main path as others stepped down past me.
-Now it was time for me to head back to the start of the walk but not to where I was to end it.
+Now it was time for me to head back to where I started the walk but not to where I was to end it.
 There was a spur to take.